timveil-overops/oo-docker-demos/README.md

 - issue with collector oneliner daemon startup when base image is centos:7.  works find with openjdk:8
 - daemon does not start automatically on openjdk:8 when using on-prem install flavor of collector install.

+- https://hub.docker.com/_/centos/  systemd is not enabled by defualt in docker images

 ## notes

 ###